adityak2502/Codeforces-blogs/README.md

 # To run
 use python3.

-Enter the range of ids you wish to view names of.
+Enter the range of ids and it will return ids and corrseponding blog name if available